PDFs by language

 Without a stem cell transplant, the doses of chemo drugs are limited because they could severely damage the bone marrow, which is where new blood cells are made.
 This could lead to life-threatening infections, bleeding, and other problems because of low blood cell counts.

 When a stem cell transplant is done, blood-forming stem cells are first collected from the blood of either the patient or from a matched stem cell donor using a special machine.
 The stem cells are kept frozen while then the patient gets very high doses of chemo (and sometimes radiation) to kill the cancer cells.
 Afterwards, the stem cells are given into a vein much like a blood transfusion.
 They settle in the bone marrow and start making new blood cells over the next few weeks.

 A stem cell transplant is a complex treatment that can cause serious, sometimes even life-threatening side effects.
 It often requires a lengthy hospital stay and can cost a lot.
 It’s important to understand the possible benefits, risks, and costs of this procedure if it’s an option.

 For more information, see Stem Cell Transplant for Cancer.

 You may have different types of doctors on your treatment team, depending on the type and stage of your cancer and your treatment options.
 These doctors might include:

-Many other specialists might be involved in your care as well, including nurses, rehabilitation and physical therapists, nutritionists, social workers, and other health professionals.
-They can provide help and guidance with many issues facing young adults and their families, such as treatment effects on fertility, education or employment needs, health insurance concerns, family planning, and financial issues.
+These professionals can provide help and guidance with many issues facing young adults and their families, such as treatment effects on fertility, education or employment needs, health insurance concerns, family planning, and financial issues.